Email FacebookTwitterMenu burgerClose thin

 The Association of International Certified Public Accountants (AICPA) sets the standards and qualifications for the CPA professional designation.
 Each state has a Board of Accountancy that sets the specific standards for the state.

-In general, you must have 150 extra hours of either undergraduate or graduate education.
-You have to have from six months to two years of experience working in public accounting depending on the state you live in.
-After that you sit for a four-part exam, each part requiring four hours to complete.
-You must pass all four parts within an 18-month period.
+In general, you must have 150 extra hours of either undergraduate or graduate education to become a CPA.
+Six months to two years of experience working in public accounting, depending on the state you live in, is also necessary

 What Is a Financial Advisor?

-Financial advisors can have a number of different specialties, or they can be generalists, and each has professional credentials.
-Some financial advisors have apprenticed at investment firms and have gained their education and experience in that way.
+It’s possible for financial advisors to have a number of different specialties, or they can be generalists.
+Some financial advisors have apprenticed at investment firms and gained their education and experience in that way.
 Usually, a financial advisor will have a degree in finance or a related subject from a four-year college or university.
-In addition, they may have one of the professional certifications for financial advisors.
-They range from a more general certification, like the professional certification of Certified Financial Planner™ (CFP®), to more specific certifications focusing on a particular area of financial planning.

 Licensing for Financial Advisors